OliverKurz/animated-cursor-theme-collection/README.md

 3. If the cursors haven't changed and the Window Manager is Compiz Reloaded, in CCSM General Settings, type in the name of the cursor theme.

-* Uninstalling the cursor themes can be done by cding as administrator into the /usr/share/icons directory and searching for folders to delete with the tag _Cursors.
+* Uninstalling the cursor themes can be done by `cd`ing as administrator into the /usr/share/icons directory, searching for folders with the tag _Cursors, and carefully deleteing the matches.

 Known Issues
 ------------